CampbellDavid/sei-project-03/README.md

   })
 ```

-Learning how to do this and applying it to all necessary areas of the code was a huge obstacle that we overcame and one of the key areas of backend development that we learned successfully.
+Learning how to do this and applying it to all necessary areas of the code was a huge obstacle that we overcame and one of the key areas of back end development that we learned successfully.

 Additionally, the use of Git in the Command Line proved to be a significant obstacle that we each overcame.
 Communication here was key, as errors were often thrown which had to be resolved (for example, when discrepancies were displayed whilst pulling from the 'development' branch of the repository).
 This is a skill that we quickly learned and one that drastically improved by the end of the project.